microsoft/Windows-IoT-Samples/DeviceIOContoller/README.md

  Click the Start button to search for the app by name, and then launch it.

-Build the project, which should succeed because we made desktop APIs visible at compile time.

-Set a breakpoint on the `throw` statement after the file handle validity check, as indicated in the source code above.

-* Debug the application on UPBoard.
-The breakpoint should get hit.
-Inspect the `lastError` variable in the debugger, which should equal 5 (Access Denied).
-We need to set a proper security descriptor on the device object so it can be accessed by UWP applications.
-* We run an application on UPBoard when will come Access Denied error on that time UWP application crashs.
-If we set a proper security descriptor on the device object so it can be accessed by UWP applications.

 ## Granting Access to AppContainer Processes

 Every device object in the system has an associated security descriptor.
 The security descriptor determines who has what access to a device object.
 Security descriptors have a binary representation which is used by the system to compute access to objects, and a human readable form called an SDDL string.
 Some examples of SDDL strings are: